hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_linked_custom_service.html.markdown

 layout: "azurerm"
 page_title: "Azure Resource Manager: azurerm_data_factory_linked_custom_service"
 description: |-
   Manages a Linked Service (connection) between a resource and Azure Data Factory.
-This is a generic resource that supports all different Linked Service Type.
+This is a generic resource that supports all different Linked Service Types.
 ---

 # azurerm_data_factory_linked_custom_service

 Manages a Linked Service (connection) between a resource and Azure Data Factory.
-This is a generic resource that supports all different Linked Service Type.
+This is a generic resource that supports all different Linked Service Types.

 ## Example Usage